wxmanager/Atomizer-Lite/README.md

 Why is atomizer a sticky note app?
 - I am working on a app called Atomizer+ which is a full fledge text editor, with tabs line count and other shit!

+---

+if you want to run this via python (executables coming soon) you'll need to do the following:

+first go to your terminal and type `git clone https://github.com/planetjunkie/Atomizer/` after that go cd to the folder and cd to the src folder, run `pip install -r requirements.txt`, once it installs everything just type `python atomizer.py`

+kaboom you are done!